MBowey/Assignment_20_SmartContracts/Level2_TieredContract.md

 # Level 2: The `TieredProfitSplitter` Contract

 The  `TieredProfitSplitter` contract when executed will distribute different percentages of deposited `Ether` to employees at different tiers/levels.
 In this contract, rather than splitting the profits between Associate-level employees, the profits are different percentages for different tiers of employees (CEO, CTO, and the Associate).
-For example, the CEO gets paid 60%, CTO 25%, and Associate gets 15%.
+For example, the CEO gets paid 60%, CTO 25%, and CFO gets 15%.

 The steps are similar to our Level 1 contract in terms of defining our employee variables, adding a constructor, contract balance function, etc. The main changes come within our `deposit` function: